Myapi314/R2D2Project/README.md

 * arduino_subscriber
 * ir_publisher
 * ultrasonic_publisher
+* opencv_subscriber

-We used an arduino nano to handle the control of our motors and LEDs which communicated with our robot via a serial USB connection.
+We used an arduino nano to handle the control of our motors and LEDs which communicated with our robot via a serial USB connection (see [arduino.md](my_id_robot/my_id_robot/ArduinoControl/arduino.md)).

 # Development Environment
 Raspberry Pi 4